WHAT IS MUSMA?

 MusMA thus implemented a simple and cost-effective strategy that has allowed the music created in its frame to reach each step of the way (the creation, the practice, the concerts, the broadcasting, the diffusion on the EBU platform) an increasing amount of people and radio-listeners in Europe.

-5 composers are reflecting on the theme Love is(n’t) in the Air
+5 composers are reflecting on the theme Fairytales.
+Finding or Losing our identity

-Their new compositions are written for flute, viola, harp and soprano, and will be performed, in all participating festivals, by the brilliant Ex Novo Ensemle and Soprano Valentina Coladonato.
+Their new compositions are written for singing quartet (SATB) and spoken voice, and will be performed, in all participating festivals, by the brilliant singers of the Swedish Radio Choir, Jessica Bäcklund (soprano), Elin Lannemyr (alto), Love Tronner (tenor), David Wijkman (bass) and famous actress Stina Ekblad.

-- June 27th Filipstad, Sweden – SAXÅ KAMMARMUSIK FESTIVAL
+- June 26 or 27th Filipstad, Sweden – SAXÅ KAMMARMUSIK FESTIVAL

-- October 2nd, Mons, Belgium – FESTIVAL DE WALLONIE
+- October 9th (TBD), Mons, Belgium – FESTIVAL DE WALLONIE